 - Verify that the vNICs are configured using a supported network driver.
 See the “Installation Overview” section.

-See the “Cisco CSR 1000V Series Cloud Services Router Overview” section, and the Cisco CSR 1000v Series Cloud Services Router Release Notes.
+See the “Cisco CSR 1000V Series Cloud Services Router Overview” section, and the Cisco CSR 1000v Release Notes, Cisco IOS XE Denali 16.3.

 Troubleshooting Network Connectivity Issues